mui/material-ui/docs/data/base/components/switch/switch.md

 # Unstyled switch

-<p class="description">The `SwitchUnstyled` component lets your users toggle the state of a single setting.</p>
+<p class="description">The `SwitchUnstyled` component provides users with a toggle button for choosing one from a predefined set of options.</p>

 Switches can be used on either desktop or mobile, but they are the preferred method for toggling on mobile UIs.

-To make the switch accessible, you should ensure that the corresponding label reflects the current state of the switch.

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}